Harisabdullah/intelli-prompt/readme.md

-# Autocomplete Prompt
+# Intelli Prompt

-Autocomplete Prompt is a Node.js package that provides an interactive command-line interface with real-time suggestions.
+Intelli Prompt is a Node.js package that provides an interactive command-line interface with real-time suggestions.
 It allows you to prompt the user for input while providing autocomplete suggestions based on the options you provide.

 ## Technologies Used